 For associate social workers (ASWs), marriage and family interns (IMFs) as well as professional clinical counselor interns (PCCIs), groups will satisfy up to 52 of the 104 required weeks of supervision.

 What is covered in the group process?

-Most interns I have worked with come with various levels of competence and needs depending on their professional responsibilities and career trajectory.
-I create a plan with you at the beginning of supervision to establish your professional goals and what skills are needed to reach them, as well as how to know when they have been met.
-Each plan addresses all of the following areas of competency: Biopsychosocial and risk assessment, ICD-10 and DSM-5 diagnostics, treatment plan development, cultural competency, therapeutic interventions, developmental theories, community resource coordination as well as legal and ethical standards.
+Most interns I work with come with various levels of competence and needs depending on their professional responsibilities and career trajectory.
+I create a plan with you to establish your professional goals and what skills are necessary to reach them, as well as how to know when they have been met.
+Each plan addresses all of the following areas of competency: biopsychosocial and risk assessment, ICD-10 and DSM-5 diagnostics, treatment plan development, cultural competency, therapeutic interventions, developmental theories, community resource coordination as well as legal and ethical standards.

-The California Board of Behavioral Sciences Board Examinations is broad and covers what each LPCC, LCSW and MFT should know as a licensed practitioner.
-The general content in each exam is addressed consistently throughout our work together.
-It’s strongly encouraged that you use one another to build ‘study teams’ when you are six months away from your first test.
+The California Board of Behavioral Sciences Board Examinations covers what interns need to know as a licensed practitioner.
+The general content of each exam is addressed throughout our work together.
+It’s encouraged that you lean on one another to build ‘study teams’ when you are six months away from your first test.

 What are the expectations of each participant?

-The goal of supervision is to increase your clinical acumen and skill; my job is to ensure that you receive a rich and collaborative environment to do so.
-Group work provides a unique opportunity to receive constructive feedback and ideas from a diverse group of peers.
-It is expected that all participants will take turns presenting case consult as well as provide helpful input during to others.
+The goal of supervision is to increase your clinical skill; my job is to ensure that you receive a rich and collaborative environment to do so.
+Group work provides an opportunity to receive constructive feedback and ideas from a diverse group of peers.
+Interns take turns presenting case consult as well as provide helpful input to others.
 There will be times that either one of us may request an individual session as appropriate.

 More questions?
 Here’s some additional information that you may find helpful: